 - Ensure AI Screening is selected (default tab).

-- Enter a description of your screening need — e.g., an entity name, transaction description, or country of concern (e.g., "Samsung Electronics export transaction to Russia", "surajit lahiri", "Iranian oil company").
+- Enter a description of your screening need — an entity name, a transaction description, or a country of concern (e.g., "Samsung Electronics export transaction to Russia", "Iranian oil company", a specific entity name).

 - Click Screen → or press Enter.